datamoc/fontsearch/PYPI_PUBLISHING_GUIDE.md

-# FontFinder - Complete PyPI Publishing Guide
+# FontSearch - Complete PyPI Publishing Guide

-This guide provides step-by-step instructions for publishing the FontFinder package to PyPI.
+This guide provides step-by-step instructions for publishing the FontSearch package to PyPI.

 ## 📋 Prerequisites